yuk1i/os-next-docs/docs/laben/xv6lab-interrupts.md

 }
 ```

-When a Trap occurs, after the CPU stores the relevant information, it jumps to the `kernel_trap_entry` function pointed to by `stvec`, which serves as the interrupt vector entry point for S-mode.
+When a Trap occurs, the CPU, after storing the relevant information, jumps to the `kernel_trap_entry` function pointed to by `stvec`, which serves as the interrupt vector entry point for S-mode.

 ```asm
     .globl kernel_trap_entry